-All data is hosted by the world-class Amazon Web Services (AWS) infrastructure across three data centres in Australia. intelliHR has multiple disaster recovery methods such as 6-hourly and daily recovery points.
+All data is hosted by the world-class Amazon Web Services (AWS) infrastructure across data centres in Sydney, Australia and Dublin, Ireland. intelliHR has multiple disaster recovery methods such as 6-hourly and daily recovery points.
 Since 2017 intelliHR has achieved 99.99% uptime.
 Availability is further strengthened by zero downtime during deployment of the majority of updates.

 Our Servers are automatically deployed in line with load to ensure optimal performance.
 Australian data centres back up your data at least once a day and your data is fully restorable within a reasonable time in the unlikely event of a problem.

 We log web server traffic metadata including source IP, user and URL but without data payload.
 Changes in our database raise events which are logged.
 The availability and performance of the application is continuously monitored to ensure extremely high uptime and immediate response to any failure.
 These logs are only available to senior engineering staff for troubleshooting application issues to protect the privacy of your data.

 How do you use our data other than providing us with a service?

 We use Anonymised data to support our product development (internal use only) and calculate broad statistical benchmarks (that can in no way identify an individual or Customer).
 IntelliHR confirm that all data used will be “Anonymised” for this purpose and therefore cannot be personally identified in any way.
 We also track customer interactions with our system, this information is useful to understand how effectively certain product features are operating, particular from a User Interface perspective.
 These insights are critical to helping us develop the best possible product experience for you, and our approaches are best practice for advanced SAAS developers.

 How do you test and review your security so that it is always up to scratch?